NetLogo/Rnd-Extension/README.md

 If all weights are `0.0`, each candidate has an equal probability of being picked.

+When used with an agentset, you need to use the same syntax as when you use lists.
+That is, you _cannot_ write:

+    rnd:weighted-one-of turtles [ size ] ; will NOT work!

+You need to write:

+    rnd:weighted-one-of turtles [ [ size ] of ? ]

+This is admittedly confusing and we would like to [fix it eventually](https://github.com/NetLogo/Rnd-Extension/issues/5).

 ***

 #### `rnd:weighted-n-of` _size_ _agentset_ _reporter-task_